If you’re a first-time cruiser, then there’s little doubt that you have questions about gratuities and tipping on your cruise. We’re here to help.

 How Are Cruise Line Gratuities Paid?

-First things first — how do you actually pay tips on the cruise ship?
+How do you actually pay tips on the cruise ship?
 In the past, the process used to be that the cruise line would put envelopes in your room on the last day of the cruise.
-Passengers would then put cash in the envelope and hand it to the crew member.
+Passengers would then put cash in the envelope for the crew members.
 These days, everything is automatic.

-When you book the cruise you’ll have the ability to pre-pay gratuities.
-You are charged a set amount (the amount varies depending on the cruise line), per person, per day.
-You simply pay this extra amount as part of your cruise fare.
+When you book the cruise you’ll have the ability to prepay gratuities.
+You are charged a set amount, per person, per day.
+You simply pay this extra amount in full for your cruise as part of your cruise fare.

-If you don’t decide to pre-pay the tips, then the amount is automatically charged to your account on the ship.
+If you don’t decide to prepay the tips, then the amount is automatically charged to your onboard account each day.
 When it comes time to settle your final bill at the end of the cruise, you’ll have the gratuity charges to pay as well.

 The vast majority of passengers are charged these tips, no matter if they are young, old, have special requests, eat in the main dining room, or only hit the buffet.